jmckenzie-cs/ecs_fargate/README.md

-# How to retrieve a existing task definitionn and preform clean up
+# How to retrieve a existing task definitionn and perform clean up

 ## Step 1: Get list of ECS Task definitions
 This command retrieves all ECS task definitions in your AWS account